kbroman/jhudashbike/HazardByNumbers.md

 According to the data from Open Baltimore, the county that has most arrest records from 01/01/2014 to 09/12/2015 are Downtown (2059).

+The total arrest records in Baltimore during this peroid is 101,393.
+Among those, 38,421 records did not have associated nehiborhood information in the data.

 Cross Country, Curtis Bay Industrial Area, Evergreen, KESWICK, Lower Herring Run Park, LOYOLA/NOTRE DAME, Mt Pleasant Park, Purnell, Rosebank, Sabina-Mattfeldt, THE ORCHARDS, Villages Of Homeland, Wyman Park, Wyndhurst (WYNDHURST) were the neighborhoods that have the least number of arrests, only one during this period.